crails-framework/website/content/getting-started/linux.md

 Make sure you have a C++ compiler (g++ or clang++) installed on your system before running the install script.
 The installer will let you pick your preferred compiler before installing crails.

+### Database backends

+The installer will prompt you to pick database backends.

+If you pick any SQL backends, you will be asked whether you also want to install the ODB compiler.
+The ODB compiler is essential to building SQL-backed applications.
+However, the ODB compiler can only be compiled with g++, so make sure you have gcc and the `gcc-plugins` development package installed.

+### Comet.cpp

+The installer will then ask you whether you want to build Comet or not.
+Comet is a MVC frontend library that uses a _C++ to JavaScript transpiler_, which can be very useful to share code betweem backend and frontend.

+You will need to have [Cheerp](https://docs.leaningtech.com/cheerp/) installed beforehand, if you want to build Comet.

+### Using system libraries

+Lastly, the installer will ask you if you want to use system libraries when available.

+Using this option will reduce the compilation time and the size of the packaged web application.
+However, you are expected to ensure that the required boost libraries are installed on both your system and your production environments.

+Not using this option (or leaving the default) will locally build all dependencies for crails.
+When packaging the application, all dependencies will be included, meaning you won't need to use your production's machine package managers.

 ## Custom build